backblaze-b2-samples/live-read-demo/README.md

 ## How Does Live Read Work?

-A producer client starts a Live Read upload by sending a [CreateMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html) request with two custom HTTP parameters: `x-bz-active-read-enabled` and `x-bz-active-read-part-size`. `x-bz-active-read-enabled` must be set to `true` for a Live Read upload to be initiated, while, optionally, `x-bz-active-read-part-size` may be set to the part size that will be used.
+A producer client starts a Live Read upload by sending a [CreateMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html) request with two custom HTTP parameters: `x-bz-active-read-enabled` and, optionally, `x-bz-active-read-part-size`. `x-bz-active-read-enabled` must be set to `true` for a Live Read upload to be initiated, while `x-bz-active-read-part-size` may be set to the part size that will be used.
 If `x-bz-active-read-enabled` is set to `true` and `x-bz-active-read-part-size` is not present then the size of the first part will be used.
 All parts except the last one must have the same size.

+The producer client then uploads a series of parts, via [UploadPart](https://docs.aws.amazon.com/AmazonS3/latest/API/API_UploadPart.html), as normal.
+As noted above, all parts except the last one must have the same size.
+Once the producer client has uploaded all of its data, it calls [CompleteMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CompleteMultipartUpload.html), again, as it usually would.

+Under the standard S3 API semantics, consumer clients must wait for the upload to be completed before they may download any data from the file.
+With Live Read, in contrast, consumer clients may attempt to download data from the file at any time after the upload is created.
+TBD...

 ## What's in This Repository?